0xack13/rustrecipes/README.md

 # rustrecipes

-* all_imports: importing a method in an external file.
+* import_all: importing a method in an external file.
+* using_trait: using trait with struct